Nucleic Acid and Genetic Code: Definition, Characteristics, Table, Facts, Properties

 Structure of RNA:

-RNA is more commonly singlestranded and is made of nucleotides comprising a phosphate group, a sugar molecule that is ribose, and a nitrogenous base.
+RNA is a more commonly single-stranded molecule.
+It is made of nucleotides comprising a phosphate group, a sugar molecule that is ribose, and a nitrogenous base.

 Function of RNA:

-RNA also has the function of synthesizing proteins and it is also involved in transferring genetic information in the form of DNA to proteins.
+RNA also has the function of synthesizing proteins.
+It is also involved in transferring genetic information in the form of DNA to proteins.
+It is involved in gene regulation and gene expression.

 Diagram: Structure of Different RNA Types